leolca/lectures/nlp/encoding.md

 - **UTF-8:**
   - **Support Added:** Windows 10 version 1803 (April 2018 Update)
   - **Details:** Variable-width encoding, backward compatible with ASCII.
-Became more prominently supported for developers with the introduction of the `ActiveCodePage` property in Windows 10 1903 (May 2019 Update).
+Became more prominently supported for developers with the introduction of the `ActiveCodePage` property in Windows 10 version 1903 (May 2019 Update).

 ---